 The REIT may distribute to Unitholders monthly on each Distribution Date, such percentage of the Distributable Income for the preceding calendar month and, in the case of distributions made on December 31, for the calendar month then ended, as the Trustees may so determine in their discretion.
 The REIT may also distribute to Unitholders on December 31 of each year (i) the net realized capital gains of the REIT and the net recapture income of the REIT for the year then ended and (ii) any excess of the income of the REIT for purposes of the Tax Act for the year then ended over distributions otherwise made for that year, as the Trustees may so determine.
-Distributions, if any, shall be made in cash or Units, as the case may be, pursuant to the DRIP, the Unit Option Plan and any other distribution reinvestment plans or distribution reinvestment and Unit purchase plans adopted by the Trustees.
+Distributions, if any, shall be made in cash or Units, as the case may be, pursuant to the DRIP, the Equity Incentive Plan and any other distribution reinvestment plans or Unit purchase or incentive plans adopted by the Trustees, as the case may be.
 Distributions, if any, shall be made proportionately to persons who are Unitholders on the record date for such Distribution.
 Distributions, if any, shall be made to Unitholders of record on a date to be determined by the Trustees in accordance with the Contract of Trust.
 The Trustees, if they so determine when income has been accrued but not collected may, on a temporary basis, transfer sufficient moneys from the capital to the income account of the REIT to permit distributions so determined by them, if any, to be effected.

-For each of the twelve months preceding this offering, the REIT made monthly distributions of \$0.12 per Unit.
-The REIT has also agreed to make a distribution of an amount equal to \$0.12 per Unit to the initial purchasers of Units under this offering in respect of each Unit sold pursuant to this offering, payable on the later of March 15, 2012 and the closing of this offering.
-This latter distribution is not eligible under the DRIP.
+For each of the twelve months preceding the date of this Prospectus, the REIT made monthly distributions of \$0.12 per Unit.
+On May 17, 2012, the REIT announced a distribution of \$0.12 per Unit to Unitholders of record as at May 31, 2012, payable on June 15, 2012.